 When breastfed babies are given an artificial nipple to drink from, they might become confused and not know how to drink from the breast.
-These two feeding methods entail entirely different tongue and mouth movements and swallowing skills.
+These two feeding methods entail different tongue and mouth movements and swallowing skills.

-Not all babies will develop nipple confusion, some babies have no problem going back and forth between the bottle and the breast.
+Not all babies will develop nipple confusion, and some babies have no problem going back and forth between the bottle and the breast.
 It commonly occurs during the first few weeks of a baby’s life.

 What Causes Nipple confusion?

 When a baby breastfeeds, they can regulate the amount of milk flowing from the breast, but a bottle flows more rapidly.
 If the baby has been exclusively or partially bottle-fed and then expected to breastfeed, they might refuse to take the breast.
 This is sometimes called a 'nipple strike.'

 A mother might introduce the artificial nipple too early, and then the baby might not want to drink from the breast anymore because drinking from the bottle is much easier.

 The best thing to do is to keep your baby exclusively on the breast before introducing an artificial nipple for the first six weeks; this will establish your own milk supply and allow your baby some time to learn to breastfeed.

 - The baby thrusts their tongue upward during sucking and pushes the breast out of the mouth.

 - The baby doesn’t open their mouth wide enough and only sucks the tip of the nipple, which can cause nipple pain.